Most Recent Quarterly Samples Far Below Maximum Level: Contact Tank and DBP Improvements Working Effectively

 Below we have defined the technical terms associated with fully understanding this notice and answers to frequently asked questions:

-Chlorine Contact Tank: A 260,000-gallon contact tank that will allow for the chlorination of water post-filtration thus reducing the occurrence of disinfection byproducts.
+Chlorine Contact Tank: A 260,000-gallon contact tank installed in September 2017 that allows for the chlorination of water post-filtration thus reducing the occurrence of disinfection byproducts.

 Disinfection Byproducts (DBP): Chemicals found in drinking water when disinfectants such as chlorine react with naturally-occurring materials to form byproducts.
 Disinfectants, like chlorine, are used to kill microbes that can cause disease (e.g. gastrointestinal illness).
 Long-term exposures to consistently high levels of some disinfection byproducts have been associated with an increased risk of cancer.